Gaming at the University of New Haven

 microwaves, and gaming consoles have become a part of our lives.
 Did you know

-these devices can also cause i
+these devices can also cause interference with Wi-Fi?

 To help visualize some of this interference, we have included a chart below,